 The action sequences have been improved, allowing for multiple choices, instead of a single possibility.
 Reactions must be quick, but feel more forgiving than before.
 Outside of the action sequences, you are given more reason to interact with the environment.
 Investigating a possible crime scene, I was able to catch Mr. Toad in a lie about what really happened, which opened up additional dialogue choices.

 Unlike my reviews of The Walking Dead episodes, I play tested The Wolf Among Us on the PC.
 The console iterations suffer from slight stuttering on the onset of action sequences that distract from the experience, which are not apparent in the PC version of the game.

 Unfamiliar with the original comic book series, I was initially worried I would be lost when it came to the game, even if it is considered a prequel.
 Keeping me guessing throughout, the unpredictable nature of the narrative had me on the edge of my seat.
 If I have learned anything from playing through Faith, nothing is what is seems.Note: The Wolf Among Us Episode 1: Faith was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.